rapidez/statamic/README.md

 ## Install command

 The install command will help you set up all the necessary settings.
+It will mainly setup the [Eloquent driver](https://github.com/statamic/eloquent-driver) and publish the necessary vendor from the rapidez/statamic repo.

 ```
 php artisan rapidez-statamic:install
 ```

+When running the install command you will be prompted to setup the Eloquent driver.
+In this configuration you can choose what to keep in the flat file system and what to migrate to the database.
-Please make sure to use the following settings when setting up the eloquent driver:
+We recommend migrating the following options to the database when setting up the eloquent driver:
 - Assets
 - Collection Trees
 - Entries